Reed-EVIC/cpsvote/README.md

     across years.
-This is provided in the included `cps_factors` dataset, but you can supply the `factors` argument with your own coding (for details on changing factor levels or adding them for a new column, see the BLANK vignette).
-The `names_col` argument defines which column of `factors` contains the column names that match the incoming data set to be labelled.
-Further: `na_vals` defines which factor levels should be marked as `NA`, `expand_year` turns the two-digit years in some files into four-digit years (e.g.
+This is provided in the included `cps_factors` dataset, but you can supply the `factors` argument with your own coding (for details on changing factor levels or adding them for a new column, see `vignette("add-variables")`).
+The `names_col`
-    “94” becomes “1994”), and `rescale_weight` divides the given
-    weight by 10,000 (as noted by the data documentation) to ensure accurate population sums. `toupper` will make all the factor levels upper case, which is useful because as-is the factors are a mix of sentence case and upper case.
+    argument defines which column of `factors` contains the column names that match the incoming data set to be labelled.
+Further: `na_vals` defines which factor levels should be marked as `NA`, `expand_year` turns the two-digit years in some files into four-digit years (e.g. “94” becomes “1994”), and `rescale_weight` divides the given weight by 10,000 (as noted by the data documentation) to ensure accurate population sums. `toupper` will make all the factor levels upper case, which is useful because as-is the factors are a mix of sentence case and upper case.
   - `cps_refactor` deals with all of the typos, capitalization, and shifting questions across years.
 We have attempted here to consolidate factor levels and variables in a way that makes sense.